The Next Steps Workshop

 ABOUT THE NEXT STEPS WORKSHOP

-TransitionGuides has taken the best from over 25 previous sessions and added new content on the connection between leadership succession and organizational sustainability as well as changing demographics and the need for diverse leaders.
+Raffa, formerly TransitionGuides, has taken the best from over 35 previous sessions and added new content on the connection between leadership succession and organizational sustainability as well as changing demographics and the need for diverse leaders.

 Next Steps includes:

-- An overview of the succession and executive transition planning processes and the "sustainability review."
+- An overview of the sustainability planning, succession planning and executive search and transition planning processes.

 - Understanding appropriate board and staff roles in planning, communications and succession strategies.